anshul1204/anshul1204-capstoneproject-MAT496/README.md

 [DONE] Step 5: Utility Logic for Checking and Cleaning Travel Data
 This step adds helper functions that support conflict detection, formatting, and reasoning.

-[TO-DO] Step 6: Core Itinerary Planning Engine
+[DONE] Step 6: Core Itinerary Planning Engine
 This step contains the main logic that creates the structured travel itinerary using the AI model.

 [TO-DO] Step 7: User Input Layer & Itinerary Generation Interface